Skip to content

 • provider holds vendor-canonical credential ids (anthropic, openai, github-copilot, plus Pi backend vendors) — legacy claude/codex/copilot rows are renamed by an idempotent startup data fix (the vendor row wins when both exist)

-14. remote_agent_user_ai_prefs - Per-user AI preferences (personal model tiers, @custom aliases, default assistant)
+14. remote_agent_user_ai_prefs - Per-user AI preferences (personal model tiers, @custom aliases, default assistant + default chat model)

 • NON-encrypted (model names aren’t secrets); one row per user (UNIQUE(user_id)), cascades on user deletion

-• tiers / aliases are JSON-as-TEXT; folded into model resolution as the highest-precedence layer.
+• tiers / aliases are JSON-as-TEXT; folded into model resolution as the highest-precedence layer. default_model pins the user’s direct-chat model (written atomically with default_provider; applied only when the effective chat provider matches — workflows still resolve the large tier).
 Resolution follows the acting user: workflow runs use the run starter; chat turns use the message sender (the conversation creator’s row is only a fallback when no sender identity resolves)

 • Editable via the console “Just me” scope, archon ai … --scope user, or /api/auth/me/ai-prefs*